General Video Streaming Glossary

 CDN (Content Delivery Network) - A system that employs a distributed network of servers to transport data and media files across the internet.
 Most CDNs operate over an HTTP connection which caches data into different servers to facilitate packet requests.
-For more on Red5 Pro and CDNs, please refer to this article.
+For more on Red5 Pro and decentralized CDNs, please refer to this article.

 DNS (Domain Name System) - The Domain Name System (DNS) is a hierarchical decentralized naming system for computers, services, or other resources connected to the Internet or a private network.
 It associates various information with domain names assigned to each of the participating entities.